mdukey/mdukey/doc/validator-setup.md

 Information on how to join the **mainet** (`genesis.json` file and seeds) is held [in our repo](https://github.com/mdukey/launch).
 :::

-Before setting up your validator node, make sure you've already gone through the [Full Node Setup](./join-mainet.md) guide.
+Before setting up your validator node, make sure you've already gone through the [Full Mainet Node Setup](./join-the-mainet.md) guide.

 # Run a Validator on the mdukey Testnet Zone